mapattacker/datascience/preprocess.rst

 Especially sensitive in linear models.
 They can be (1) removed manually by defining the lower and upper bound limit, or (2) grouping the features into ranks.

-Below is a method to remove outliers that is defined by being outside a boxplot's whiskers.
+Below is a simple method to detect & remove outliers that is defined by being outside a boxplot's whiskers.

 .. code:: python